How to remove a virus or any other malware from your Mac: Header image

 Pop-up ads are appearing all over your screen

-One of the ways that more malware and viruses are brought onto your computer is through the use of pop-up ads on your screen.
+One of the ways that more malware (including viruses) is brought onto your computer is through the use of pop-up ads on your screen.
 This is known as adware.

 These pop-up ads will then entice you to click on links.
 In the case of scareware, you’ll be coerced into downloading a malware-infected “antivirus checker.”
 Yes, the irony is astounding.